George is a recording engineer, producer and musician. He now works mostly from his own studio in Newton Abbot, Devon.

 He engineered for producers such as John Leckie, Brendan Lynch, Gil Norton and Mike Hedges, and worked at all the leading London studios including Abbey Road, AIR, Olympic, RAK, Townhouse, Strongroom, Miloco and Metropolis.
 In the 1990s George had enormous success working with self-producing artists such as Bernard Butler (‘Stay’ reached Number 12 in the UK) and Teenage Fanclub (‘Ain’t That Enough’ was their highest ever charting single).
 Primal Scream’s single ‘Kowalski’ reached Number 8 after he mixed it.
 George also engineered remixes such as Gabrielle (‘Rise’), New Radicals, The Corrs, and Mary J. Blige, and has worked with Mike Oldfield, Porcupline Tree, Blur and Texas.
 He recorded Appleton, produced Jake Shillingford’s Exile Inside, French recording legend Johnny Hallyday, and worked with the Opera Babes.
 He also recorded Darius, mixed Blue, and engineered Steve Winwood and 22-20s albums.
 George travelled to New York to work with Longwave and in London worked with New Radicals’ Gregg Alexander.

 In 2016 George recorded Paul Carrack (Ace, Mike & The Mechanics) and the 300-strong London Hospices Choir at Abbey Road for the charity record The Living Years which was the No.1 selling CD single for two weeks at Christmas, and recently devised and played cello arrangements for Tony Iommi (Black Sabbath).
 2016 also saw the release of Nikki Loy’s Pivotal album which George produced and played a number of instruments on.
+More recently George has mixed and mastered a live album for Frank Turner, and mastered an album for Cathal Coughlan (formerly of Fatima Mansions).

 George has also branched into composition and performing, with some notable success in production music for TV.
 His co-composition Extra Time was featured on ITV1 UEFA Champions League Weekly and ITV1 Guinness Premiership.
 His works are published by Warner Chappell, Sonoton, The Artful Library and KPM.
 His works have been used in commercials for Coke, Woolworths (Australia) and Philips.